 I made an investment.
 It was less a financial thing and more a happiness thing, but I bought an ice cream maker (because we all know that money can’t buy happiness but it can buy homemade ice cream so what really is the difference here, y’all?).
 I didn’t buy just any old ice cream maker to make homemade ice cream.
-No. I bought a beast of an ice cream maker.
-I bought the Queen of All Ice Cream Makers: the Cuisinart ICE 100.
+Nope–I bought a beast of an ice cream maker.
+The Queen of All Ice Cream Makers: the Cuisinart ICE 100.
 (The Breville Smart Scoop is the King of All Ice Cream Makers, in case you were wondering.)

 I’ll be brief here (because there’s this ridiculous backlash against food writers on the internet who –gasp!–write about the recipe before posting the actual recipe.
 How dare they?) but there are a few different kinds of ice cream makers.
 They increase in ease, and price, from the old-fashioned, messy, churny kind to the ones that are slightly more convenient but you still need to remember to freeze the bowl for 24 hours beforehand.
 The only ice cream maker I believe is worth its (rock) salt is one with a compressor.
 Yes, you’ll end up shelling out a lot more money, but for someone who intends to make ice cream all summer long, every summer, it’s worth it.
 I got mine from Williams-Sonoma, and they price-matched Amazon’s lower price, FYI.